United States Floorball Association: Players

 Players in the USA must register with USFbA's Amateur Athletic Union (AAU) insurance policy before taking part in any nationally sanctioned tournaments or competitions.
 Through this partnership, the development of floorball locally is expected to grow much more securely thanks to improved protection.

 National teams

 Although their first appearance was in 2002, the US national team has had considerable success at the World Floorball Championships, finishing as high as third place in the B-Division of the 2008 Men's World Floorball Championships.

 The women's first appearance was in 2003.

-Adam Troy has served as the team's general manager since 2002.